-A stalker filmed his ex at a reggae concert without her realising – then sent her the chilling videos.
+A stalker filmed a woman at a reggae concert without her realising – then sent her the chilling videos.

-Olusola Olabode, 30, also turned up at Alice Willison’s Dundee home and her place of work, despite her repeatedly telling him she wanted nothing to do with him.
+Olusola Olabode, 30, also turned up at a woman’s Dundee home and her place of work, despite her repeatedly telling him she wanted nothing to do with him.

 Dundee Sheriff Court heard the pair had dated for six weeks, having met online on the dating app Tinder.

 She ended the relationship at the beginning of August last year.

 The victim instantly received a number of messages from Olabode, so blocked him on social media.